davep/davep.github.com/content/posts/2026/05/2026-05-20-goodbye-gemini-cli.md

 ![Goodbye Gemini CLI](/attachments/2026/05/20/goodbye-cli.webp#centre)

-I've yet to actually look at AntiGravity, so I know pretty much nothing about it at this point.
+I've yet to actually look at Antigravity, so I know pretty much nothing about it at this point.
 After a brief glance [at the link that was given](https://developers.googleblog.com/an-important-update-transitioning-gemini-cli-to-antigravity-cli/) it *seems* like it's a positive change, perhaps.
 Honestly, I'm not sure.
 But